Sexual violence is a blanket term we use which can include harassment, stalking, interpersonal violence, sexual assault and rape.

 Tēnā koutou and welcome.
 Te Whare Tāwharau understands and is committed to providing a safe and culturally sensitive space that will ensure that you receive the utmost care and attention to help navigate the turbulent journey that you may be experiencing due to sexual assault.
 Te Whare Tāwharau understands that when Māori suffer the impacts of sexual violence negatively it not only affects the mana of individuals but also that of their whānau.
 Therefore Te Whare Tāwharau strives to ensure that you have tino rangatiratanga – autonomy in your decision making and in deciding the best course of action for your circumstances.

-If you wish to bring a friend or whānau as support when you visit us that is fine and if you wish, we can contact Pearl Matahiki and her caring team at Te Huka Mātauraka – The Māori Centre who have dedicated counsellors and can further offer support for you.
+You are welcome to bring a friend or whānau as support when you visit us and if you wish, we can contact Michelle Taiaroa-McDonald and her caring team at Te Huka Mātauraka – The Māori Centre who have dedicated counsellors, a hauora connector and other staff who can further offer support for you.

 Te Whare Tāwharau is committed to the University of Otago's Māori Strategic Framework and to its obligations under the Treaty of Waitangi.